Introduction to Taxes & Compliance for Employee Share Compensation

 First off, it’s important to know what compliance is.
 Compliance means adhering to the rules and regulations that have been created by the legal authorities.
 At times, it may be difficult to always follow each and every rule and government regulation.
 But if you are not able to do this, you may miss the benefits that come with it, and in the end be penalized for it.
 Basic examples of compliance involves paying taxes on time, whether it be the taxes on employee compensation or income taxes, and getting a business license in your town.

-External laws are not the only ones that companies have to follow.
-It is also vital for them to follow internally designed business policies to make their business better.
-Compliance requirements increases as the company grows.
 Hence, the business also has to change the way it complies with the laws as the rules change.
-By doing this, the company would be able to grow smoothly without the interference of the
+By doing this, the company would be able to grow smoothly without the interference of the government.

 Employee compensation options